 #15.
 About/Bio – If your website is a personal brand site or blog, you could also add a short bio about yourself including a photo to help humanize your website/brand.
-You can then add a link to your about page where visitors can click on to learn more.
+You can then add a link to your About page that visitors can click on to learn more.

 #16.
-Conversion Links or Call To Action – Do you have sales pages, best selling product pages, affiliate pages that you want to promote further?
+Conversion Links or Call To Action – Do you have sales pages, best-selling product pages, or affiliate pages that you want to promote further?
 How about linking to them in your footer anchor text?

 Things to avoid adding to your website’s footer